 This comes in the week that Andrea Zafirakou won the 2018 Global Teacher Prize for her outstanding work to improve outcomes for children at a very deprived school in Alperton, London.
 And what does she teach?
 Art and textiles.

-If increasing funding for Early Years and developing opportunities for children to learn though the Arts is important to you, you can join the Every Child Included In Education coalition.
+If increasing funding for Early Years and developing opportunities for children to learn through the Arts is important to you, you can join the Every Child Included In Education coalition.
 Visit afaeducation.org

 For Boogie Mites enquiries, contact Sue Newman, Boogie Mites Director on 023 92 817274 or email her [email protected]